 I am a father, husband, and Roman Catholic scholar teaching at a Jesuit institution in Massachusetts, USA.
 My teaching and research cover Comparative Religions, global Catholicism, Catholic theology and spirituality, Mormonism and Jehovah's Witnesses.
-I am the founding editor of the Journal of Global Catholicism, author of Mercy Matters: Opening Yourself to the Life Changing Gift (OSV, 2016), and co-editor of Engaging South Asian Religions: Boundaries, Appropriations, and Resistances (SUNY, 2012).
+I am the founding editor of the Journal of Global Catholicism (http://crossworks.holycross.edu/jgc/) author of Mercy Matters: Opening Yourself to the Life Changing Gift (OSV, 2016), and co-editor of Engaging South Asian Religions: Boundaries, Appropriations, and Resistances (SUNY, 2012).
 I am on the editorial boards of Christian Higher Education; Asian Horizons; Dialogue: A Journal of Mormon Thought.
 I have published opinion pieces in the Washington Post, Newsweek, Salon, Fortune, Commonweal Magazine, The National Catholic Reporter, and US News and World Report.
 I have also provided expert commentary to USA Today, The New York Times, ABC's Good Morning America, NPR, CNBC, BBC, Agence France-Presse, Hardball with Chris Matthews, and FoxNewsRadio.
 I lived for four years in India, Pakistan, and Sri Lanka, speak Hindi/Urdu fluently along with some Bengali, Bhojpuri, and Sinhala.
-I also have a large standard poodle and a gecko.
-My kids also want a pet pig and chickens--a difficult on-going family discussion.
+I also have a large standard poodle, a pot-belly pig, and a gecko.

 Fulbright Fellowship, Century Fellowship, AIIS Dissertation Fellowship, Thomas J. Watson Fellowship